tacochip/CEG4110.github.io/README.md

 ## Week 6:
 ### Progress Report:
-After referring to the conclusions from the previous week, our group spent this meeting creating a full front-end.
+After referring to the conclusions from the previous week, our group spent this meeting creating a full frontend.
 This included a schedule query page, faculty approve/deny page, and a page where the student can add/drop classes per the semester of their choice.
-The rest of our time met was dedicated to figuring out how we will transfer class data, student input, and faculty-student cases between pages through the back-end.
+The rest of our time met was dedicated to figuring out how we will transfer class data, student input, and faculty-student cases between pages through the backend.

 ### Number of Meetings: 1